Arkthos/The-Escalation-Protocol/README.md

 > Shareability, clarity, and actual actionability were never the framework.
 > They were the exception—for people like me, who put in the elbow grease.
-> And now even that option is gone, buried under Copilot’s hunger for perfectly structured metadata.
+> And now even that option is gone, buried under the bot’s hunger for perfectly structured metadata.

 So I said screw it.
 If the system won't let me share knowledge the right way, I’ll do it my way.